 What is the Sinclair Method?

-The Sinclair Method for Alcoholism is an evidence-based treatment for alcoholism developed by Dr. John D. Sinclair.
+The Sinclair Method for Alcohol Use Disorders is an evidence-based treatment for problematic drinking developed by Dr. John D. Sinclair.
 Unlike traditional treatments that require complete abstinence from alcohol, the Sinclair Method allows you to continue drinking alcohol at the beginning of treatment.

 In fact, treatment success depends on the continued consumption of alcohol in combination with the prescription medication Naltrexone.